onflow/docs/docs/community-resources/developer-portal/index.md

 ### Images and Other Media

 Include images and media using relative URLs within the `docs` folder.
-If your media is viewable in GitHub, then it should display on the Developer Portal.
+If your media is viewable in GitHub, then it should display on the Flow Docs.

 For external media or URLs, use fully qualified URLs, eg: